tresoldi/ngesh/docs/readme.rst

 -  character evolution can be simulated in relation to branch lengths, with user-specified ratios for mutation and for horizontal gene transfer, with different rates of change for each character
--  nodes can optionally receive unique labels, either sequential ones (like “L01”, “L02”, and “L03”), random pronounceable names (like “Sume”, “Fekobir”, and “Tukok”), or random biological names approximating the binomial nomenclature standard (like “Sburas wioris”, “Zurbata ceglaces”, and “Spellis spusso”)
+-  nodes can receive unique labels, either sequential ones (like “L01”, “L02”, and “L03”), random names easy to pronounce (like “Sume”, “Fekobir”, and “Tukok”), or random biological names approximating the binomial nomenclature standard (like “Sburas wioris”, “Zurbata ceglaces”, and “Spellis spusso”)
--  trees can be returned as `ETE <http://etetoolkit.org/>`__ tree objects or exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.
+-  trees are normal `ETE3 <http://etetoolkit.org/>`__ tree
+   objects that can be exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.

 Installation